-Estimates of catches are monitored through the mandatory Catch and Effort Statistics (CAES) logbook system.
-Bight redfish, blue groper, blue morwong and pink snapper have been identified as indicator species for the inshore demersal suite of finfish for the South Coast Bioregion.
-These indicator species are used to monitor the status of the resource and make up the large majority of the catches (~80 to 90%) of this suite by the commercial fishery.
-In addition, Hapuku, blue-eye trevalla and eightbar grouper have been identified as indicator species for the offshore demersal suite of finfish in the South Coast Bioregion.
+Catch estimates (South Coast Demersal Scalefish Resource Table 1) are monitored through the Department's statutory Catch and Effort Statistics (CAES) return system.
+Bight redfish, blue groper, blue morwong and pink snapper have been identified as indicator species for the inshore demersal suite of finfish for the SCB.
+These indicator species are used to monitor the status of the resource and represent the large majority of the catches in this suite by the commercial fishery.
+Hapuku, blue-eye trevalla and eightbar grouper have been identified as indicator species for the offshore demersal suite.